devodo/DivertR/docs/Redirect.md

 ## Call arguments

-Proxy call arguments can be passed to the via delegate as follows:
+Proxy call arguments can be passed to the Via delegate as follows:

 ```csharp
 fooRedirect